How Parents and Caregivers Can Support Teen Mental Health

 - Like harming myself or committing suicide?

-Your symptoms may vary from a friend or family member’s symptoms.
-You can have a few symptoms above or just a few.
+You can have a few symptoms or just a few.

 There is a link between depression and perceived isolation and teens with high social media use.

-Monitor your child’s social media and online activity.
+Monitor a child’s social media and online activity.

 Know the warning signs of psychological distress.
 These may include messages like: